 The one exception here is mirrored tile, which can be removed in a few careful steps.
 To prevent dangerous breakage and shattering, start by covering the surface with contact paper to hold the tile together.
 Then use a piece of piano wire (wrapped around dowels on each end for an easy grip) to access the space between the mirrored tile and the wall, moving it like a saw to cut through the glue holding the tiles to the surface.
 In most cases, you’ll still wind up with some damage to the wall surface behind those groovy mirrors, but that can be remedied with an application of drywall or other surfacing.
 Mirrors can break during the process, so be sure to protect yourself with safety goggles, gloves and appropriate clothing.

-Most homeowners at some point or another will find themselves needing or wanting to remove an old or undesired wall treatment.
+Most homeowners at some point or another will find themselves needing or wanting to remove old or ugly wall treatments.
 The correct way to proceed depends on the material, how it was originally applied and whether you’re willing to invest the time and sweat to get rid of it.
-Nevertheless, some wall coverings will have to be left in place, but can be modified to be less of an eyesore.
+Nevertheless, some ugly wall tretatments will have to be left in place, but can be modified to be less of an eyesore.
 The bottom line is that no matter what’s on your walls, there are options available to make it more pleasing to look at.